MatthewKim323/tapn/README.md

 The interview library is a shared resource across all TAPN users.

-- When you complete a mock interview, the interview template (company, role, questions) is automatically published to the library
+- When you complete a mock interview, the template (company, role, questions) is automatically published to the library
 - Any user can browse the library and practice any interview
 - Each practice session creates a personal record — your transcript and score are private
 - The library tracks how many times each template has been practiced